Request an Appointment Find a Doctor

-Depression and suicide are common among people with Huntington’s disease, as it causes disability that gets worse over time.
-It is important for all family and caregivers to monitor for symptoms and treat accordingly.
-As the disease progresses, the person will need assistance and supervision, and may eventually need 24-hour care.
+Depression is common among people with Huntington’s disease, as it causes disability that gets worse over time.
+It is important for caregivers to monitor for symptoms and treat accordingly.
+As the disease progresses, the person will need assistance and supervision and may eventually need 24-hour care.

-Our highly skilled doctors are experts at diagnosing Huntington’s disease.
+Our highly skilled doctors are experts in diagnosing Huntington’s disease.
 To confirm the disorder, they rely on the patient’s family history and symptoms as well as a detailed neurological exam.
-Brain imaging tests such as a head CT scan or MRI may show loss of tissue, especially deep in the brain, although imaging is not required for the diagnosis.
+Brain imaging tests, such as a head computed tomography (CT) scan or magnetic resonance imaging (MRI), may show loss of tissue, especially deep in the brain, although imaging is not required for the diagnosis.

-If symptoms strongly suggest Huntington’s, your doctor may recommend a genetic test for the defective gene.
+If symptoms strongly suggest Huntington’s, your doctor may recommend a genetic test for the affected gene.
 This test can confirm the diagnosis, and it may be valuable if there is no known family history.
-Some people who are not experiencing symptoms, but have a parent with Huntington’s disease, may chose to undergo presymptomatic gene testing.
-However, before undergoing such testing, it is required to see a genetic counselor who can explain the benefits and drawbacks of learning test results.
-Indiana University Health’s Huntington disease center of excellence includes an experienced genetic counselor.
+People who are not experiencing symptoms but have a parent with Huntington’s disease sometimes choose to undergo presymptomatic gene testing.
+Before undergoing such testing, we require that the patient see a genetic counselor who can explain the benefits and drawbacks of learning test results.
+The Indiana University Health Huntington's Disease Center of Excellence includes an experienced genetic counselor.

-The goal of Huntington’s disease treatment is to reduce symptoms and help the person function for as long and as comfortably as possible.
-There is no cure yet, and no way to stop disease progression.
-IU Health Neuroscience offers the full range of the most innovative treatments, research, and our highly skilled doctors determine the best course of therapy for each person.
+The goal of Huntington’s disease treatment is to reduce symptoms and help patients function comfortably for as long as possible.
+There is no cure yet and no way to stop disease progression.
+The IU Health Neuroscience Center offers a full range of the most innovative treatments, and our highly skilled doctors determine the best course of therapy for each individual.

-Medications can lessen some symptoms of movement and psychiatric disorders.
+Medicine can lessen some symptoms of movement and psychological effects.
 Dopamine blockers may help reduce abnormal behaviors and movements.
-Other options include antipsychotics, antidepressants, and anti-anxiety and mood-stabilizing drugs.
-Medication is likely to evolve over the course of the disease and some drugs may result in side effects that worsen other symptoms.
-Therefore, the treatment goals and plan will be regularly reviewed and updated.
+Other options include antipsychotics, antidepressants, and anti-anxiety and mood-stabilizing medicines.
+Medicine may evolve over the course of the disease, and some medicines may have side effects that worsen other symptoms.
+Therefore, personalized treatment goals and plans are reviewed and updated regularly.

 Multiple therapeutic interventions can help a person with Huntington’s disease adapt to changes in ability.

-A psychotherapist—a psychiatrist, psychologist or clinical social worker—can provide talk therapy to help a person manage behavioral problems, develop coping strategies, manage expectations during progression of the disease and facilitate effective communication among family members.
+- Psychotherapy.
+A psychotherapist—a psychiatrist, psychologist or clinical social worker—can provide talk therapy to help patients address behavioral problems, develop coping strategies, manage expectations during progression of the disease and facilitate effective communication among family members.

-Huntington’s can significantly impair control of muscles of the mouth and throat that are essential for speech, eating and swallowing.
-A speech therapist can help improve your ability to speak clearly or teach you to use communication devices, such as a board covered with pictures of everyday items and activities.
+- Speech therapy.
+Huntington’s disease can significantly impair control of muscles of the mouth and throat that are essential for speech, eating and swallowing.
+Speech therapists can help patients improve communication by teaching them how to speak clearly and use assistive devices, such as a board covered with pictures of everyday items and activities.
 They can also address difficulties with muscles used in eating and swallowing.

-A physical therapist can teach you appropriate and safe exercises that enhance strength, flexibility, balance and coordination.
-These exercises can help maintain mobility as long as possible and may reduce the risk of falls.
+- Physical therapy.
+A physical therapist can teach patients appropriate and safe exercises that enhance strength, flexibility, balance and coordination.
+These exercises can help people maintain mobility as long as possible and may reduce the risk of falls.
 Instruction on appropriate posture and the use of supports to improve posture may help lessen the severity of some movement problems.
-When the use of a walker or wheelchair is required, the physical therapist can provide instruction on appropriate use of the device and posture.
-Also, exercise regimens can be adapted to suit the new level of mobility.
+When a walker or wheelchair is required, a physical therapist can provide instruction on appropriate use of the device and posture.
+Exercise regimens can also be adapted to suit the new level of mobility.

-An occupational therapist can assist the person with Huntington’s disease, family members and caregivers on the use of assistive devices that improve functional abilities.
-These strategies may include:
+- Occupational therapy.
+An occupational therapist can help a person with Huntington’s disease, family members and caregivers learn to use assistive devices that improve functional abilities.

 - Handrails at home